 One by one the children’s names were called and we walked up to the front and got our presents then returned to our seats.
 When all the presents were handed out, Santa yelled out “Merry Christmas to All” and then left to go to wherever they’d hid his reindeer.
 But wait!
 Santa made a mistake – he didn’t give any presents to the Evans children.
 Just as I was thinking that, my mother called out loudly, “There’s been some kind of mistake; these presents aren’t for my daughters, they’re supposed to be for the Evans girls”.
 Then she took the presents out of our hands and handed them to the Evans children.
 I couldn’t believe it!
 How could she take our presents away?
 We cried all the way home.
 This was the worst Christmas ever!
 When we got home, we were still crying as we walked into the house.

-We were washed and in bed, still crying when mother came into the room.
+We were washed and in bed, still crying when my mom came into the room.
 She knelt down beside our bed, and said softly, “I know you’re upset, but you have so much to be thankful for, you have our house to live in, and you’ve never gone hungry.
 There’ll always be next Christmas for you, but that poor Evans family has nothing.
 Your gift to them will give those children hope and will mean so much more to them.
 This is the truest Christmas gift you can ever give, and you should feel proud of yourself.

 After she left the room, we laid there in the dark, thinking about what she said.
 It took awhile for us to get over feeling sorry for ourselves, and then a peaceful feeling came over us.